 The MD 530G armed aerial scout helicopter is equipped with combat-proven L-3 Wescam MX-10 and MX-10D EO / IR tactical surveillance systems in a single line replaceable unit (LRU) configuration.
-The payload incorporates multiple infrared imaging sensors, precision optics, laser designator and an advanced communications suite.
+The payload incorporates multiple infrared imaging sensors, precision optics, laser designator, and an advanced communications suite.

-The infrared, colour HD and electron-multiplied Charge Coupled Device (CCD) imaging sensors are used to capture simultaneous full motion digital video and high resolution imagery.
+The infrared, colour HD and electron-multiplied Charge Coupled Device (CCD) imaging sensors are used to capture simultaneous full-motion digital video and high-resolution imagery.

 MD 530G engine and performance

-The MD 530G scout attack helicopter is powered by Rolls-Royce 250-C30 engine, which generates a power output of 485kW.
+The MD 530G scout attack helicopter is powered by a Rolls-Royce 250-C30 engine, which generates a power output of 485kW.

 The helicopter can fly at a maximum cruise speed of 240km/h at sea level under international standard atmospheric conditions.
 It has a maximum permitted speed of 282km/h at sea level and can fly to a range of 426km.
-The MD 530G can endure for two and half hours with an auxiliary fuel tank.
+The MD 530G can operate for two and a half hours with an auxiliary fuel tank.